aniakinoii/java-training-4.0/README.md

    You task is to refactor it with the PageObject, PageFactory, and FluentInterface patterns.
    Boilerplate code for pages, steps, and tests also provided.
    Complete all TODOs.
-4. Execute tests in TestClassOne', 'TestClassTwo', 'TestClassThree' once they are fully implemented
-5. Take screenshots of the results
+4. Take screenshots of the results
-6. Upload screenshots to Learn (add the link to your GitHub project in the comments)
+5. Upload screenshots to Learn (add the link to your GitHub project in the comments)

 ## Unit testing